jasont2022/twitter/README.md

 ## Getting Started
 Here are the following steps below to get started with the website and code:
 ### Prerequisites
+For the code, must have the lastest Ruby and Rails version installed
 ### Website

 ### Code